vuejs/vue-cli/README.md

 }
 ```

-If you need your to hook metalsmith before questions are asked, you may use an object with `before`/`after` keys
+If you need to hook metalsmith before questions are asked, you may use an object with `before` key.

 ```js
 {